-The Mitigation Monitoring and Reporting Program ("MMRP") sets forth specific monitoring actions, timing requirements and monitoring/verification entities for each mitigation measure adopted in this Exhibit A, in compliance with Public Resources Code Section 21081.6(a)(1) and CEQA Guidelines Section 15097.
-The City Council hereby adopts the MMRP and determines that compliance with the MMRP is a condition of approval of the Project.
+The Mitigation Monitoring and Reporting Program ("MMRP") adopted by the City Council on November 17, 2015, sets forth specific monitoring actions, timing requirements and monitoring/verification entities for each mitigation measure adopted in this Exhibit A, in compliance with Public Resources Code Section 21081.6(a)(1) and CEQA Guidelines Section 15097.
+The Planning Commission hereby adopts the MMRP and determines that compliance with the MMRP is a condition of approval of the Project.